imoxto/priconne-cb/README.md

 ## About:

-An library intended to simulate Princess Connect!
-Re:DIVE Clan Battle game mode. it can be used by discord bots for example by extending the CB class
+A small library intended to simulate the clan battle game mode of Princess Connect!
+Re:DIVE.
+It can be used by discord bots, etc for example by extending the `CB` class.

 ## Usage: